Vicki Dashley, DVM

 While working as a Vet Tech/Assistant enrolled in the AVMA’s certification program known as ECFVG (Educational commission for Foreign Veterinary Graduates) and after meeting all the requirements needed, Dr. Lara achieved his certification as a Doctor in Veterinary Medicine.

 During college Dr. Lara played basketball for his university’s team, which gave him the opportunity to travel to several places.

 Aside from his passion for veterinary medicine, Dr. Lara has a personal interest in Photography and his secret love has been to work in the Bovine field (never did).
-He has one cat named Michael who is a Maine Coon mix.
-He enjoys spending time with his wife Erika and two children.
+He has one cat named Charlie.
+He enjoys spending time with his wife and two children.
 Dr. Lara likes visiting white sands and various places around El Paso.